Shahan-Hadi/LangGraph/README.md

 Install Python dependencies:pip install langgraph langchain langchain-core langchain-ollama streamlit

 📝 Notes

-Ensure Ollama is running locally before executing scripts.
+Ensure Ollama is running (ollama serve) before executing scripts.
 Verify model availability (llama3 for Agent 1, phi for Agent 2).
-The Streamlit UI is currently designed for Agent 1 only.
+The Streamlit UI currently supports Agent 1 only; extend it for Agent 2 if desired.
-Check for dependency version compatibility if errors occur.
+Check for dependency version compatibility if you encounter errors.
+Conversation logs for Agent 2 are saved to a .txt file in the project directory (customize the file path as needed).